 Why this works:

-How you can use this framework: Tell your audience about the death of something that’s changing or struggling.
+How you can use this framework: Tell your audience that everyone’s something is bad until they learn “this”.

 Examples of this framework in action: